Meet SUE's Neighbors in the Hall of Dinosaurs

 So, take a spin through the Hall of Dinosaurs to acquaint yourself with SUE’s friends and frenemies.
 Things have remained mostly calm since the infamous T. rex moved into their own private suite right next door in late 2018.

-SUE the T. rex is part of the Griffin Dinosaur Experience, made possible by the generous support of the Kenneth C. Griffin Charitable Fund.
+SUE the T. rex is part of the Griffin Dinosaur Experience, made possible by the generous support of Kenneth C. Griffin.